-The short bio, or byline, is a brief and very high-level snapshot of you you are and what you do.
+The short bio, or byline, is a brief and very high-level snapshot of who you are and what you do.
 It’s appropriate for use as a LinkedIn headline, a Twitter bio, or when asked to credit yourself in an article or interview.

 1) Relevance Is Key.
 Keep it succinct and to the point.
 What information is your audience interested in knowing about you?
 Just like the resume and cover letter, it may make sense to tailor your bio to fit the interests of the audience you’re trying to reach.

 2) Make It Interesting.
-If this were an invitation introduce you for a potential dinner date, would someone be intrigued enough to want to meet you?
+If this were an invitation to introduce you for a potential dinner date, would someone be intrigued enough to want to meet you?
 It shouldn’t be a reiteration of your resume, but instead an additional platform to expand upon your unique qualifications, interests, and career milestones.
 It should enhance and introduce the resume – not mimic it.

 3) Create Versions in Different Tenses.
-Create each bio in both first person narrative (informal) and third person formal to fit different audiences and platforms.
-Using your bio as a one page sell sheet or leave behind is a more formal usage, while your website bio can sound more conversational, and LinkedIn can go either way.
+Create each bio in both first-person narrative (informal) and third-person formal to fit different audiences and platforms.
+Using your bio as a one-page sell sheet or leave behind is a more formal usage, while your website bio can sound more conversational, and LinkedIn can go either way.

 5) Avoid the “Tell All”.
 It’s a bio, not a book.
 It’s likely that your reader is unacquainted with you, and as such, has no interest in your life story.
 They want to know what you’ve done on a professional level, and where you’re coming from.
 Treat it more like a compelling high-level overview and introduction to their next new hire (you)!

-While a bio won’t necessarily replace a resume, much like a social media or LinkedIn profile, it can serve as a complimentary marketing piece that gives you an added platform to expand on your resume, and provide an employer or potential client with additional detail that might be important to their evaluation of you.
+While a bio won’t necessarily replace a resume, much like a social media or LinkedIn profile, it can serve as a complimentary marketing piece that gives you an added platform to expand on your resume and provide an employer or potential client with additional detail that might be important to their evaluation of you.